affiliate disclosure

 Speed Vital Time to First Byte test result for Kinsta and Cloudways

-The time to First Byte test between Cloudways and Kinsta needs a bit more context or explanation.
-Though Cloudways provides better TTFB, it’s not as straightforward as you see.
-Both web hosts have their coverage region where they provide better TTFB.
+The time-to-First Byte test comparison between Cloudways and Kinsta needs a bit more context or explanation.
+Though Cloudways offers better TTFB, it’s not as straightforward as you might think.
+Both web hosts have their coverage regions where they provide better TTFB.

 Here is a breakdown of the result.